This collection includes 10 titles from Bloomsbury’s Anthropology list, including Anthropology and Art Practice and Fat: Culture and Materiality.

 This collection includes 19 monographs covering pedagogy, the theory and philosophy of education, leadership and management, childhood studies and religious education, including two titles from the Masterclass series: MasterClass in English Education, edited by Sue Brindley and Bethan Marshall, and MasterClass in Geography Education, edited by Graham Butt.

-This collection will consist of about 15 monographs from Bloomsbury's Education list.
+This collection consists of 18 monographs from Bloomsbury's Education list.
 It will cover a variety of fields, including childhood studies; international and comparative education; leadership and management; higher education; and philosophy of education.

 The Education 2018 collection will feature around 21 titles featuring case studies, perspectives, and guides on topics including education leadership, childhood studies, and writing dissertations.